-In January 2020, we entered into a collaboration and license agreement with Kyorin Pharmaceutical Co., Ltd. (Kyorin) for the development and commercialization of ATYR1923 for interstitial lung diseases (ILD) in Japan.
-Under the agreement (the Kyorin Agreement), Kyorin received an exclusive right to develop and commercialize ATYR1923 in Japan for all forms of ILD.
-Under the terms of the Kyorin Agreement, Kyorin is obligated to fund all research, development, regulatory, marketing and commercialization activities in Japan.
-In September 2020, Kyorin began dosing patients in a Phase 1 clinical trial of ATYR1923 (known as KRP-R120 in Japan) and completed the last subject visit in December 2020.
-The Phase 1 clinical trial, which was conducted and funded by Kyorin, was a placebo-controlled study to evaluate the safety, pharmacokinetics and immunogenicity of ATYR1923.
-ATYR1923 was observed to be generally safe and well-tolerated with no drug-related serious adverse events and pharmacokinetics findings were consistent with previous studies of ATYR1923.
+In January 2020, we entered into a collaboration and license agreement (Kyorin Agreement) with Kyorin Pharmaceutical Co., Ltd. (Kyorin) for the development and commercialization of efzofitimod for interstitial lung disease (ILD) in Japan.
+Under the Kyorin Agreement, Kyorin received an exclusive right to develop and commercialize efzofitimod in Japan for all forms of ILD.
+Kyorin is obligated to fund all research, development, regulatory, marketing and commercialization activities in Japan.
+In 2020, Kyorin completed a Phase 1 clinical trial of efzofitimod (known as KRP-R120 in Japan).
+The Phase 1 clinical trial, which was conducted and funded by Kyorin, was a placebo-controlled study to evaluate the safety, pharmacokinetics and immunogenicity of efzofitimod in 32 healthy Japanese male volunteers.
+Efzofitimod was observed to be generally well-tolerated with no drug-related serious adverse events and pharmacokinetics findings were consistent with previous studies of efzofitimod.
 We received an \$8.0 million upfront payment in January 2020 and a \$2.0 milestone payment in January 2021 upon completion of enrollment in the Phase 1 clinical trial, and we are eligible to receive up to an additional \$165.0 million in the aggregate upon achievement of certain development, regulatory and sales milestones, as well as tiered royalties ranging from the mid-single digits to mid-teens on net sales in Japan.

-Following the first anniversary of the effective date of the Kyorin Agreement, Kyorin had the right to terminate the agreement for any reason upon 90 days advance written notice.
-In addition, either party may terminate the Kyorin Agreement in the event that the other party breaches the agreement and fails to cure the breach, becomes insolvent or challenges certain of the intellectual property rights licensed under the agreement.
+Either party may terminate the Kyorin Agreement in the event that the other party breaches the agreement and fails to cure the breach, becomes insolvent or challenges certain of the intellectual property rights licensed under the agreement.

 We assessed our license and collaboration with Kyorin in accordance with Topic 606 and concluded that Kyorin is a customer.
-We identified the following performance obligations under the Kyorin Agreement: 1) the license of ATYR1923 for ILD in Japan; and 2) free clinical trial material for Kyorin's Phase 1 clinical trial.
+We identified the following performance obligations under the Kyorin Agreement: 1) the license of efzofitimod for ILD in Japan; and 2) free clinical trial material for Kyorin's Phase 1 clinical trial.
 The \$8.0 million upfront payment received from Kyorin is non-refundable and non-creditable and is considered fixed consideration.
 We determined that the relative stand-alone selling price was \$7.9 million when the license was delivered to Kyorin in January 2020.
 We determined that the relative standalone selling price was \$0.1 million for the free clinical trial material delivered to Kyorin in June 2020, using the "expected cost plus a margin" approach.
-In December 2020, Kyorin completed the last subject visit in its Phase 1 clinical trial of ATYR1923.
+In December 2020, Kyorin completed the last subject visit in its Phase 1 clinical trial of efzofitimod.
 This achievement triggered a \$2.0 million milestone payment which we recognized as license and collaboration revenue in December 2020.
 We received the \$2.0 million from Kyorin in January 2021.

-For the nine months ended September 30, 2021, there were no activities that triggered additional license and collaboration agreement revenue.
-For the nine months ended September 30, 2020, we recognized \$8.0 million as license and collaboration agreement revenue for the upfront payment received.
+For each of the three months ended March 31, 2022 and 2021, there were no activities that triggered additional license and collaboration agreement revenue under the Kyorin Agreement.

-Both the remaining milestones and royalty payments under the Kyorin Agreement are variable consideration.
+The remaining milestones and royalty payments under the Kyorin Agreement are variable consideration.
 Since milestone payments are binary in nature, we will use the "most-likely" method to evaluate whether the milestones should be included as revenue.
-We will apply constraint to these amounts until the milestone is probable of being achieved.
+We will constrain these amounts until the milestone is probable of being achieved.
 The royalties are dependent on future sales by Kyorin which are at the full discretion of Kyorin.
-Accordingly, we will apply a constraint to these amounts until the future sales have occurred.
+Accordingly, we constrain these amounts until the future sales have occurred.